nosqlasia/nosqlasia.github.io/content/post/002-starting-2015-with-a-spectacular-meetup.md

 Welcome to the future.
 Welcome to 2015.

-Hope to see you at the [BIG Event](https://www.eventbrite.com/e/nosql-asia-presents-an-evening-with-nosql-tickets-15001711523) on Thursdsy the 29th of January.
+Hope to see you at the [BIG Event](https://www.eventbrite.com/e/nosql-asia-presents-an-evening-with-nosql-tickets-15001711523) on Thursday the 29th of January.